illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

     * We can set up an additional nightly systemd timer script to add an nightly build task, if you are interested - ask me
   * Development on Localhost is not acceptable at this point
 * Usage of site
-  * Pre-seed your site with 5 "real test users" and have them "ask" 2 questions and answer 1 other persons questions
+  * Pre-seed your site with 50 "real test users" and have them "ask" 2 questions and answer 1 other persons questions
     * This is to show the search functionality and ability to store a complex discussion
   * Demonstrate a successful login of a user
   * Post a question
   * Answer that question
   * Answer another question
   * Logout that user
+* Test the system against SQL injection and XSS mitigation
+  * Find out if someone can own your site
+  * Show us how and show us what prevents common attacks
 * **BONUS**
   * For the cyber security co-terminals, each of the production environments for each team will be on the 192.168.172.55 -.254 range
     * Without being destructive, can you bring me a dump of their SQL Database?